vbnikol/dataset-project/README.md

     The barchart visual answers that the vehicle that has AWD and longest range is a Tesla Roadster.

     I really like this column chard because it showed the range by brand.
-It shows that Tesla has the longest range by a vignificant amount.
+It shows that Tesla has the longest combined range by a vignificant amount.
      ![image](https://user-images.githubusercontent.com/91593800/145125887-7a144532-b681-498e-9c80-340cd8b029f2.png)